platformsh/platformsh-docs/sites/friday/src/get-started/stacks/django.md

       npm install
       npm run build
 ```
+If your project uses a different package manager, we also support [several other options](/languages/python/dependencies.md).

 ### Deploy Hook
 Just below that, find the `deploy` section and change the following lines from:
 ```yaml